Professor Graham Medley

 I am involved in teaching on two MSc modules: Analytical Models for Decision Making and Applied Communicable Disease Control.
 I teach on the Infectious Disease Modelling short course.

 I am currently involved in research projects on visceral leishmaniasis, schistosomiasis, RSV, HIV and UK vaccination policy.

-- The schistosomiasis research is part of the NTD Modelling Consortium.
+- The schistosomiasis and visceral leishmaniasis research is part of the NTD Modelling Consortium.

 - I have been collaborating with Professor D. James Nokes on the epidemiology of respiratory syncytial virus (RSV) for many years, and more recently with the Virus Epidemiology and Control research group in Kilifi, Kenya.